 If you're connecting from work, don't forget about upstream devices that might be blocking SpiderOak.

 If you try to connect to an account that was closed, you'll see "disconnected".
 If you don't remember closing your account, you can contact our support team at email@example.com from the email address associated with your account and we will investigate for you.

 Keep in mind that a new account begins as a 21 day free trial, and if not upgraded during the trial period it expires and is closed.

 You might be trying to access an old account.

-Have you ever used SpiderOak under a different account on this computer before?
-If so, SpiderOak might be finding your old account information still stored on this computer.
+Have you ever used a different SpiderOak account on this computer before?
+If so, the application might be finding your old account information still stored on this computer.
 It will try to connect to the old account, and if that account is closed, it will only show you that you are "disconnected."

-In this case, all you need to do to start using your new account is to manually delete the application data folder associated with your old account.
+In this case, all you need to do to start using your new account is to delete the application data associated with your old account.
 To do so, see How do I manually uninstall SpiderOak?
 Once this folder is deleted, restart SpiderOak.
 You'll be prompted for the email address associated with your new account and its password.
-You will then be signed in to your new account.
+You will then be able to connect to your new account.